 General.
 Our board of directors adopted and our stockholders approved the 2016 Plan in June 2016.
-We have subsequently amended the 2016 Plan in December 2016 and November 2018, the purpose of which was to increase the number of shares available for issuance under the 2016 Plan.
-Our stockholders approved this recent amendment in November 2018.
+Our board of directors and stockholders have subsequently approved and amended the 2016 Plan in December 2016, November 2018 and , 2019 the purpose of which was to increase the number of shares available for issuance under the 2016 Plan.
 The 2016 Plan will be terminated in connection with our adoption of the 2019 Plan; however, awards outstanding under the 2016 Plan continue in full effect in accordance with their existing terms.